Vietnamese Food

 What are some must-see places to visit in Vietnam?

-What are the accommodation like in Vietnam?
+What is the accommodation like in Vietnam?

 What are the best ways to travel around Vietnam?